couchbase/couchbase-lite-ios/README.md

 **Document-oriented** means:

-* Like other modern databases (Couchbase, CouchDB, MongoDB...) it stores records in flexible [JSON](http://json.org) format instead of requiring predefined schemas or normalization.
+* Like Couchbase Server, it stores records in flexible [JSON](http://json.org) format instead of requiring predefined schemas or normalization.
 * Records/documents can have arbitrary-sized binary attachments, like multimedia content.
 * Your application's data format can evolve over time without any need for explicit migrations.
 * Map/reduce indexing allows fast lookups without needing to use special query languages.

 **[Syncable](http://syncable.org/)** means:

-* Any two copies of a database can be brought into sync via an efficient, reliable, proven REST-based [protocol][23] pioneered by Apache CouchDB.
+* Any two copies of a database can be brought into sync via an efficient, reliable, proven REST-based [protocol][23].
-* Interoperates with CouchDB, BigCouch and PouchDB, and with hosted services like [Cloudant](http://cloudant.com) and [IrisCouch](http://iriscouch.com).
 * Sync can be on-demand or continuous (with a latency of a few seconds).
 * The sync engine supports intermittent and unreliable network connections.
 * Conflicts can be detected and resolved, with app logic in full control of merging.
 * Revision trees allow for complex replication topologies, including server-to-server (for multiple data centers) and peer-to-peer, without data loss or false conflicts.

 The native APIs are Objective-C (iOS, Mac) and Java (Android), but an optional internal REST API adapter allows it to be called from other languages like JavaScript and C#, for use in apps built with PhoneGap, Titanium or MonoTouch.

-**Couchbase Lite is still in development, first alpha release soon.** It's not finished or production-quality yet!
-If you are looking for a stable release suitable for use in shipping apps, please use [TouchDB][21], the earlier 1.0 version.
-The API is slightly different, but upgrading to Couchbase Lite will be fairly easy.
-(Why the name change?
-The [project history][22] explains it.)

 ## More Information